freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/erlang/index.md

 The following are some of the most important and attractive capabilities provided by Mnesia:

 * A relational/object hybrid data model.
-* A DBMS query language, Query List Comprehension (QLC) as an add-on library.
 * Persistence.
 Tables can be coherently kept on disc and in the main memory.
 * Replication.
 Tables can be replicated at several nodes.
 * Atomic transactions.
 A series of table manipulation operations can be grouped into a single atomic transaction.
-* Location transparency.
-Programs can be written without knowledge of the actual data location.
 * Extremely fast real-time data searches.
-* Schema manipulation routines.
-The DBMS can be reconfigured at runtime without stopping the system.

 ### Try it out